msiemens/tinydb/docs/extend.rst

 Write a Custom Middleware
 -------------------------

-Sometimes you don't want to write a new storage but rather modify the behaviour of an existing one.
-As an example we'll build a middleware that filters out any empty items.
+Sometimes you don't want to write a new storage module but rather modify the behaviour of an existing one.
+As an example we'll build middleware that filters out any empty items.

-Because middlewares act as a wrapper around a storage, they needs a ``read()`` and a ``write(data)`` method.
+Because middleware acts as a wrapper around a storage, they needs a ``read()`` and a ``write(data)`` method.
 In addition, they can access the underlying storage via ``self.storage``.
 Before we start implementing we should look at the structure of the data that the middleware receives.
 Here's what the data that goes through